Saïd Benrahma: International career

 In September 2015, Benrahma was called up to the Algeria national team for friendly matches against Guinea and Senegal.
 He made his debut in the match versus Senegal on 13 October 2015, when he came on as a substitute for Baghdad Bounedjah after 70 minutes of the 1–0 victory.
 One month later, Benrahma was called into the squad for two 2018 World Cup second round qualifiers versus Tanzania, but did not make an appearance.
-Benrahma's club form at Brentford during the 2018–19 season was recognised with a call-up for two 2019 Africa Cup of Nations qualifiers and he won his second international cap with a start in a 1–0 win over Tunisia on 26 March 2019.
+Benrahma's club form at Brentford during the 2018–19 season was recognised with a call-up for two 2019 Africa Cup of Nations qualifiers.
+He won his second international cap with a start in a 1–0 win over Tunisia on 26 March 2019.
 He was named in Algeria's preliminary squad for the 2019 Africa Cup of Nations, but was forced to withdraw due to injury.

 Benrahma scored his first international goal in a 4–0 away win against Djibouti on 12 November 2021 in the 2022 FIFA World Cup qualifiers.

-He was named in Algeria’s squad for the 2021 Africa Cup of Nations.
+He was named in Algeria's squad for the 2021 Africa Cup of Nations.

 Personal life

 Benrahma was born in Aïn Témouchent and grew up in Sidi Bel Abbès.
-He moved to Toulouse, France with his parents at the age of 11 and holds a French passport.
+He moved to Toulouse, France with his parents at the age of 11 and holds French nationality.
 Benrahma's father died in January 2020 and he publicly dedicated each of his subsequent five goals to him.

+In October 2025, Benrahma was fined £12,000 after he pleaded guilty to two counts of owning dangerously out of control dogs.
+The XL Bullies had injured a man and attacked his Golden Retriever after escaping from Benrahma's home in Hornchurch, East London.